 The Republic of Zimbabwe or Zimbabwe for short is a beautiful landlocked country located at the southern part of Africa with a total land area of about 390,757 squared kilometers 1% of which is covered by water.
 Zimbabwe shares borders with the Republic of South Africa to the south, the Republic of Mozambique to the east, the Republic of Botswana to the southwest, the Republic of Zambia and a tip of the Republic of Namibia to the northwest.

-The Republic of Zimbabwe has a total population of about 12.5 million with about 38% of the total population living in major cities such as Harare the capital of Zimbabwe (Harare contains about 1.6 million people).
+The Republic of Zimbabwe has a total population of about 14 million people with the population growth rate hovering around 4.4% (second highest in the world).
+About 38% of the population lives in major cities and towns such as Harare the capital.
+Harare the capital of Zimbabwe contains about 2 million people).
 Majority of Zimbabweans live in rural areas mostly as subsistence farmers who grow crops and rear animals just the feed themselves and their families.

 The Republic of Zimbabwe just like its neighboring countries is blessed with abundance of natural resources such as gold, copper, nickel, platinum group metals, iron ore, vanadium, lithium, asbestos, chromium ore, coal, tin, etc. The beautiful Victoria falls which is the largest curtain of falling water in the world is found in Zimbabwe.

 Officially, Zimbabwe has one of the highest literacy rates on the continent with a literacy rate of the total population around 90.7% (disputed) and a female literacy rate around 87.2% (disputed).
 In other words, officially, about 90.7% of Zimbabweans above the age 15 can at least read and write which is far better than in most other African countries.
 Please note that these literacy rates of Zimbabwe are highly disputed.
 Zimbabwe's true literacy rate today is around 75% for the entire population.